thingshappening-com/thingshappening-com.github.io/src/pages/chattanooga/guides/food-trucks.md

   </div>
   <br>
   <div>
-    <strong>Operating Hours and Locations:</strong> Unlike traditional brick-and-mortar establishments, California Smothered Burrito is constantly on the move.
+     Unlike traditional brick-and-mortar establishments, California Smothered Burrito is constantly on the move.
 The truck operates at various locations throughout Chattanooga, including popular spots like the Chattanooga Market and local events.
 To find out where they’ll be next, following their social media pages on <a href="https://www.facebook.com/CaliforniaSmotheredBurritos" target="_blank">Facebook</a> and <a href="https://www.instagram.com/california_smothered_burrito/" target="_blank">Instagram</a> is essential.
   </div>
   <br>
   <div>